Annabelle Bradley ~ Artist Blacksmith

 It has been a tough learning curve, I get immense satisfaction from spending weeks creating a dramatic sculptural

-years down the line it is still a balance act!
-Like that urgent report that only gets completed for the deadline - pieces
+Fourteen years down the line it is still a balance act!
+Like that urgent report that only gets completed for the deadline

-are being forged right up the the last minute, be it to complete an order or finishing off a sculptural piece for an exhibition.
+- pieces are being forged right up the the last minute, be it to complete an order or finishing off a sculptural piece for

-the public and I am fortunate enough to be invited by the Worshipful Company of Blacksmiths to take on the role of Senior
+demonstrating to the public and I am fortunate enough to be invited by the Worshipful Company of Blacksmiths to take on the

-Steward and hold blacksmithing demonstrations and courses at the Great Yorkshire Show.
-The past four years have
+role of Senior Steward and hold blacksmithing demonstrations and courses at the Great Yorkshire Show.
+The past four

-opened up new opportunities to allow students to come to the Malham Smithy for their work experience week, it's great
+years have opened up new opportunities to allow students to come to the Malham Smithy for their work experience week, it's

-now offer the Malham Smithy Blacksmithing experience to all ages for those interested in giving blacksmithing a go.
-The
+I now offer the Malham Smithy Blacksmithing experience to all ages for those interested in giving blacksmithing a go.

-Blacksmithing for Beginners Day Courses have taken off as a fantastic success, more information can be found about these on
+The Blacksmithing for Beginners Day Courses have taken off as a fantastic success, more information can be found about these

 When I now look to the future, the Malham Smithy is a very integral part of our family life.
 I cannot see